Joshua Reynolds: Career

 Alongside ambitious full-length portraits, Reynolds painted large numbers of smaller works.
 In the late 1750s, at the height of the social season, he received five or six sitters a day, each for an hour.
-By 1761 Reynolds could command a fee of 80 guineas for a full-length portrait; in 1764 he was paid 100 guineas for a portrait of Lord Burghersh.
+By 1761, Reynolds could command a fee of 80 guineas for a full-length portrait; in 1764, he was paid 100 guineas for a portrait of Lord Burghersh.

 The clothing of Reynolds' sitters was usually painted by either one of his pupils, his studio assistant Giuseppe Marchi, or the specialist drapery painter Peter Toms.
 James Northcote, his pupil, wrote of this arrangement that "the imitation of particular stuffs is not the work of genius, but is to be acquired easily by practice, and this was what his pupils could do by care and time more than he himself chose to bestow; but his own slight and masterly work was still the best."
 Lay figures were used to model the clothes.

 Reynolds often adapted the poses of his subjects from the works of earlier artists, a practice mocked by Nathaniel Hone in a painting called The Conjuror submitted to the Royal Academy exhibition of 1775, and now in the collection of the National Gallery of Ireland.
 It shows a figure representing, though not resembling, Reynolds, seated in front of a cascade of prints from which Reynolds had borrowed with varying degrees of subtlety.

 Although not known principally for his landscapes, Reynolds did paint in this genre.
 He had an excellent vantage from his house, Wick House, on Richmond Hill, and painted the view in about 1780.

 Reynolds also was recognised for his portraits of children.
 He emphasised the innocence and natural grace of children when depicting them.
 His 1788 portrait, Age of Innocence, is his best known character study of a child.
-The subject of the painting is not known, although suggestions include Theophila Gwatkin, his great niece, and Lady Anne Spencer, the youngest daughter of the fourth Duke of Marlborough.
+The subject of the painting is not known, although suggestions include Theophila Gwatkin, his great-niece, and Lady Anne Spencer, the youngest daughter of George Spencer, 4th Duke of Marlborough.